Help with Anxiety and Stress

 Reduce Stress with meditation

 Over time, if allowed to go to long, stress can have long-term effects on our health.
-We need to provoke a relaxation response to bring our nervous systems back into balance.
+We need to provoke a relaxation response to reduce stress and bring our nervous systems back into balance.
 If you aren’t sure how to do this, the following are 10 specific Quick relaxation techniques to produce relaxation and ease stress.
 Most take between 10 and 20 minutes, and a few techniques you can do during a ten-minute break in the middle of your day.

 1. Deep breathing meditation